How Do You Cancel A Credit Card?

 3. Credit mix (10% of your credit score)

-Another factor is a mix of credit types.
-Lenders look for a variety of credit types, like revolving credit from credit cards and installment payments like car payments.
-So, if you cancel a credit card and it’s the only type of revolving credit you have, your score will probably drop.
+Lenders also look for a variety of credit types, including revolving credit and installment loans – credit cards are a form of revolving credit, and car loans are a type of installment loan.
+So, if you cancel a credit card and it's the only type of revolving credit you have, your score will probably drop.

-Remember that the more types of credit you have under your name, the better it looks for lenders and credit bureaus – Equifax and Transunion.
-Say you had some loans and a line of credit in addition to your credit card.
-If you cancel the credit card, you'll have reduced your mix of credit types from 3 to 2.
+Remember that the more types of credit you have, the better it looks for lenders and credit bureaus.
+For instance, if you have some loans and a line of credit in addition to your credit card, cancelling the credit card reduces your mix of credit types from 3 to 2.

 When does it make sense to cancel a credit card?